 Visits are free of charge There are no income guidelines to access regular services at the food bank.
-If possible, please bring picture I.D. and a current piece of mail.

 Our basic service is a week’s worth of food for each family, this may include the following items:

 - Other Bank Supplies for Adults cleaning and personal care products. given out once a month at:

 - Lacey’s Food Pantry in the 2nd week of the month

 - Olympia’s Food Pantry downtown on the 2nd Wednesday of the month

 - Check the schedule for the exact date

 - Nutritionals – Based on availability, Ensure and other liquid nutritionals are available on request as a meal supplement or replacement.